[This post has since been updated as at 14 January 2020 to take into account the current law under the Companies Act 2016.]

 An important facet of all forms of winding up is the role played by the liquidator.
 A liquidator is essentially the independent person or entity who takes charge of the wound up company.
 One of the primary roles of the liquidator is to take control of all of the company’s assets, sell off the assets and then distribute the proceeds.

-In Malaysia, the liquidator could be the Director-General of Insolvency, the government official designated to be in charge of the administration of bankruptcy and winding up matters in Malaysia.
-Alternatively, a private liquidator could be appointed.
-This would have to be an accountant since a person can only obtain a liquidator’s license if he holds an audit license.
+In Malaysia, the liquidator could be the Director-General of Insolvency, being the government official designated to be in charge of the administration of bankruptcy and winding up matters in Malaysia.
+Alternatively, a private liquidator could be appointed and often, that would be an individual from an accounting firm and he or she must hold a liquidator’s licence.

 So if the liquidator wanted to carry on the business of the company for a limited time, or if the liquidator were to sell off the company’s lands, it is still the company carrying out such tasks but the liquidator piloting these actions.